The average American consumes 66 pounds of added sugar every single year!

 When dietary intake of glucose is low, certain cells like muscle cells, are able to utilize body fat as an energy source.
 This puts the body in a state of ketosis.
 A diet that promotes ketosis is called a ketogenic diet.

-Ketogenic diets are well known for their ability to promote fat loss and balance blood sugar levels, hence why Dr. Colbert recommends a modified ketogenic diet for his Slender System weight loss protocol.
+Ketogenic diets are well known for their ability to promote fat loss and balance blood sugar levels, hence why Dr. Colbert recommends a modified ketogenic diet for his Keto Zone Diet weight loss protocol.

 There is, however, another interesting benefit of ketogenic diets that you may not be aware of.